Apostille USA

 Options for Urgent Requests

 For expedited processing of urgent apostille requests, consider utilizing overnight mailing with a prepaid return label for documents.
 This option allows for quicker processing times, especially when time is of the essence.
-In addition to overnight mailing, some Secretary of State's offices may prioritize urgent processing for in-person requests if you need the apostille urgently.
-However, it's crucial to note that expedited processing for urgent requests may come with additional fees.
-To guarantee a smooth and swift process, make sure to provide all required documentation accurately and promptly.
-Contacting the Secretary of State's office directly for urgent requests can also help speed up the apostille process.
+Same day and same day processing options are available for in-person requests at the Sacramento office and Los Angeles office, providing immediate turnaround for urgent needs.
+In addition to overnight mailing, some Secretary of State’s offices may prioritize urgent processing for in-person requests if you need the apostille urgently.
+However, it’s crucial to note that expedited processing for urgent requests may come with additional fees.
+If you choose to mail your documents to the Sacramento office, be aware that mail-in requests can take several weeks to process, especially if all documentation is not included.
+To guarantee a smooth and swift process, make sure to provide all accurately and promptly.
+Contacting the Secretary of State’s office directly for urgent requests can also help speed up the apostille process.
 By following these steps and being proactive in your approach, you can navigate the urgent apostille process efficiently and effectively.

 Apostille for U.S. Territories